wesgarland/kvin/README.md

 network or storage to disk in a way that co-exists peacefully with JSON, but it supports many more data types, including:

-* undefined, null, NaN, Infinity, -Infinity
+* undefined, null, NaN, Infinity, -Infinity, -0
 * Typed Arrays (Float64Array, Int64Array, etc)
 * Object graphs with cycles
 * Arrays with enumerable, non-numeric properties